StateJet

 Stack

 StateJet operates on both the client and server sides.
-It is framework-agnostic, compatible with Next.js, Create React App, Vite, and more.
+It is framework-agnostic, compatible with React, React Native and Next.js.

 Where to Go from Here